restx/restx.github.io/docs/try-generated-app.md

 ![RESTX admin monitor home](/images/docs/admin-monitor.png)

 You have mainly 2 categories of elements monitored by default:
 - `<BUILD>` corresponds to instanciation of the components of your application.
-Most compoenents being instantiated at startup time, this is useful to track which components is responsible for slowing down your app startup time.
+Most components being instantiated at startup time, this is useful to track which components is responsible for slowing down your app startup time.
 The time you see in the `last` `min` and `max` columns are in ms, and corresponds to the component instanciation, **without** taking into account its dependencies instanciation (so that it's easier to track down components actually taking time to instanciate).
 - `<HTTP>` corresponds to HTTP requests handled by RESTX.
 The time indicated in the `last` `min` and `max` columns are in ms, and corresponds to the time spent to handle the request **in RESTX**.
 This does not take into accound HTTP container time (servlet container or other container).

 Using the search box in the upper left you can easily filter lines based on the content of their `Label` column, so if you want only `<HTTP>` elements you just need to type `HTTP`.